jhalverson/data_science/project_hubevents/README.md

 ####Jonathan Halverson

 With all that is going on in Boston it is easy to miss key events.
-The goal of this project is to create a searchable universal calendar of all the public events taking place in Boston.
+The goal of this project is to create a searchable, universal calendar of all the public events taking place in Boston.

 Presently, one must visit individual sites like Meetup, Eventbrite, MIT Events, Harvard Gazette, [BUGC](http://bugc.org), etc. When the project is complete it will be possible to search all institutions and organizations with a single search.

-My solution is to use APIs and web scraping to build a searchable database of all the public events in Boston.
-Currently, I have written code that pulls from the Eventbrite API and the MIT Events API.
+My solution is to use APIs and web scraping to build a searchable database.
+Currently, I have written code that pulls from the
+Eventbrite API and the MIT Events API.
 We use the RSS feed to get event listings from the Harvard Gazette.
 Most insitutions do not provide APIs.
 For Boston University, I have written a web scraping script in Python that uses the requests and BeautifulSoup packages.
 Work has begun on